-The Stoics argued that the most important thing in life and the only thing with real value is 'virtue', by which they meant excellence of character.
-The core virtues for the Stoics were wisdom, justice, moderation, and courage.
-But Stoic virtue needs to be understood quite broadly, in terms of ethical principles as well as having a good character and good attitudes toward other people.
+However, Stoic virtue needs to be understood quite broadly in terms of ethical principles, as well as having a good character and good attitudes toward other people.
 Virtue is not just a matter of what's going on in your head but also of what's going on in your family and social relations, your intentions, your actions, and your pattern of life as a whole.
+From another perspective, Stoic virtue refers to the perfection of our own nature, like an acorn growing into an oak tree.
+We have the capacity for wisdom, and virtue consists in fulfilling that potential within ourselves.
+Virtue ultimately entails living in accord with our own nature as rational beings, but also in harmony with the rest of mankind and in agreement with Nature as a whole.
+In practice, that means facing difficult people and physical hardships with good grace, patience, and equanimity.

-The central Stoic claim was that virtue is ultimately the only thing that really matters; it is the only thing that is truly good and it is the only thing that can bring us well-being or happiness.
-Cultivating virtue, in terms of understanding, character and our relationships, ought to be our top priority, above all other things, if we want to live a good, happy life.
+The central Stoic claim was that virtue is ultimately the only thing that really matters; it is the only thing that is truly good, and it is the only thing that can bring us well-being and fulfilment.
+Cultivating virtue ought to be our top priority, above all other things, if we want to live a good life.
+The Stoics used the word eudaimonia to describe someone who lives the best type of life.
+It's usually translated as "happiness".
+However, it doesn't refer to a happy feeling but rather something more rounded and complete.
+Some people think that "flourishing" or "fulfilment" are better translations.
+You can also think of eudaimonia as meaning "happiness" in the archaic sense, the opposite of being in a "hapless" or wretched condition.

-The Stoics also believed that, as human beings, we are naturally inclined to recognise the overriding value of virtue, and that we are born with an instinctive wish to benefit others and to express this in social involvement.
-From this natural basis, we may come to see the bond between ourselves and all human beings.

-Conversely the Stoics claimed that all those external things that people often pursue - a good job, money, success, fame, and so on - cannot guarantee us happiness.
-They could well be parts of a happy life but, on their own, they will never deliver genuine fulfilment, unless we also have the virtues.

-Indeed, this stress on the role of virtue does not mean that those things that people normally think of as good are not important - things such as health, having good friends, and financial means.
-It is just that our happiness depends ultimately on developing virtue rather than on having the opportunity to acquire these external things, which is always partly in the hands of fate.
+The Stoics also believed that we are naturally inclined to recognise the overriding value of virtue, and that we are born with an instinctive wish to benefit others and to express this in social involvement.
+From this natural basis we may come to see the bond between ourselves and all human beings.
+Conversely, the Stoics claimed that all those external things that people often pursue - a good job, money, success, fame, etc. - cannot guarantee us happiness.
+They could well be parts of a happy life but, on their own, they will never deliver genuine fulfilment unless we also have the virtues.
+The Stoics refer to everything "external" to our own character as "indifferent", in terms of attaining the good life.
+This term causes some confusion but you could simply think of it as meaning "not worth getting upset about".
+Some morally "indifferent" things are to be "preferred" or "rejected".
+That is, they're lightly sought or avoided with the reservation that the outcome is never absolutely under our control.
+Hence, the Stoics said it is rational and indeed wise for us to prefer having these things in life within reason.
+It is just that personal fulfilment depends ultimately on developing virtue rather than on having the opportunity to acquire these external things, which is always partly in the hands of fate.